 In this article, we’re going to walk you through six steps of evaluating different online safety training solutions–this includes online safety training courses, online safety management management systems (typically known as a learning management system or LMS), mobile apps and mobile safety training, and the online safety training providers.

-You can use this as a roadmap for moving through the purchasing process.
-Kind of like an online safety training buyer’s guide (we’ve got a free online safety training buyer’s guide checklist behind that link your eyes just passed up, plus we included it at the bottom of this article as well).
+You can use this as a roadmap for moving through the evaluation and purchasing process.
+Kind of like an online safety training buyer’s guide.

 So if you know you want to make the investment in online safety training at work, and you just need some help figuring out which system to go with, here’s your one-stop-shopping guide.

 If you’d rather not read all this, we have much of the same information for you in this recorded webinar on evaluating online safety training.